jon-heard/obsidian-inline-scripts/README.md

 ## Release notes

+### 0.16.9
+- bug fix - changing the shortcut-files list in the settings ui, then immediately importing the library causes the changes to be reverted.

 ### 0.16.8
 - Responded to review: replaced plugin's platform vars with direct API references.
 - Responded to review: renamed local copy of "activeFile" to better signify its meaning (a cache to reference upon the activeFile changing).